 Yellow dock root isn’t just a warship in your battalion of antioxidants, some studies have also shown it to be toxic to harmful organisms.
-Research at the Department of Pharmaceutical Technology at Jadavpur University showed yellow dock root extract to have significant antibacterial activity.
+Research at the Department of Pharmaceutical Technology at Jadavpur University showed yellow dock root extract to exhibit significant defense against harmful organisms.
 A similar action has been observed in additional research.

 Other Benefits of Yellow Dock Root

-When using rats, research by the Department of Pharmacology at Atatürk University in Turkey to showed yellow dock root to possess antiinflammatory activity and also showed it to be nontoxic.
-In a separate study, researchers also found that yellow dock root also produced pain relieving and fever reducing effects in mice and rabbits; that’s interesting.
+When using rats, research by the Department of Pharmacology at Atatürk University in Turkey showed yellow dock root to inhibit redness activity and also showed it to be nontoxic.
+In a separate study, researchers also found that yellow dock root relieved discomfort and fever in mice and rabbits; that’s interesting.

-So does the formal research support the traditional use and oral history of yellow dock earn justification through the formal research?
+So does the formal research support the traditional use and oral history surrounding yellow dock?
 Researchers at the Aklilu Lemma Institute of Pathobiology in Ethiopia, a country where it’s extremely common to use herbs and botanicals for medical application, certainly believe so.
-They conducted a study to estimate the fidelity level, or “healing potentials” of medicinal plants..
+They conducted a study to estimate the fidelity level, or “healing potentials” of therapeutic plants.
 Yellow dock root scored among the highest.
-This is a definite call to action to further investigate the amazing potential of yellow dock root as one of the main ingredients for Livatrex®, my liver and gallbladder detoxifying formula.
+For this reason and its detoxifying and antioxidant properties, I’ve added yellow dock root as one of the main ingredients for Livatrex®, my liver and gallbladder detoxifying formula.

-- Getie M, Gebre-Mariam T, Rietz R, Höhne C, Huschka C, Schmidtke M, Abate A, Neubert RH.
-Evaluation of the anti-microbial and anti-inflammatory activities of the medicinal plants Dodonaea viscosa, Rumex nervosus and Rumex abyssinicus.
+- Getie M, et al. Evaluation of the anti-microbial and anti-inflammatory activities of the medicinal plants Dodonaea viscosa, Rumex nervosus and Rumex abyssinicus.
 Fitoterapia.
 2003 Feb;74(1-2):139-43.